Ryanhu2001/Ryanhu2001/README.md

 ### My Absolute Favorites:

 - 💻 &nbsp; I love exploring the latest advancements in LLM technology.
-- 🎵 &nbsp; Listening to Jazz rap and R&B music.
+- 🎵 &nbsp; Listening to Jazz hiphop and R&B music.
 - 🏊‍♂️ &nbsp; Swimming to keep myself healthy and energetic.

 ### Projects and Dev Stuffs: